BartholomeLeBruno/IOT-DONTDIENOWANDRUN/README.md

 ![PPM chart](resources/ppm_chart.png "PPM Chart")

 ### Arduino code explanation
 The code is fully commented for better comprehension!
-Check it in the folder `insert arduino code folder` of this repository.
+Check it in the folder `arduino-code` of this repository.

 ## :arrows_clockwise: Usage